irajs/DASH-IF-IOP/90-Security.inc.md

 If no authorization service URL is provided by the MPD nor made available at runtime, a DASH client SHALL NOT attach an [=authorization token=] to a license request.
 Absence of this URL implies that authorization operations are performed in a manner transparent to the DASH client (see [[#CPS-lr-model-deployment]]).

-DASH clients will use zero or more [=authorization tokens=] depending on the number of authorization service URLs defined for the set of all selected content keys.
+DASH clients will use zero or more [=authorization tokens=] depending on the number of authorization service URLs defined for the set of content keys in use.
 One [=authorization token=] is requested from each distinct authorization service URL.
-The authorization service URL is specified individually for each [=DRM system=] and content key (i.e. it is part of the [=DRM system configuration=] data set).
+The authorization service URL is specified individually for each [=DRM system=] and content key (i.e. it is part of the [=DRM system configuration=]).
 Services SHOULD use a single [=authorization token=] covering all content keys and [=DRM systems=] but MAY divide the scope of [=authorization tokens=] if appropriate (e.g. different [=DRM systems=] might use different license server vendors that use mutually incompatible license token formats).

 Note: Path or query string parameters in the authorization service URL can be used to differentiate between license server implementations (and their respective [=authorization token=] formats).

-DASH clients MAY cache and reuse [=authorization tokens=] up to the moment specified in the token's `exp` "Expiration Time" claim (defaulting to "never expires").
-DASH clients SHOULD automatically request a new [=authorization token=] if the license server indicates that the [=authorization token=] was rejected (for any reason), even if the "Expiration Time" claim is not present or does not indicate expiration (see [[#CPS-lr-model-errors]]).
+DASH clients SHOULD cache and reuse [=authorization tokens=] up to the moment specified in the token's `exp` "Expiration Time" claim (defaulting to "never expires").
+DASH clients SHOULD discard the [=authorization token=] and request a new one if the license server indicates that the [=authorization token=] was rejected (for any reason), even if the "Expiration Time" claim is not present or the expiration time is in the future (see [[#CPS-lr-model-errors]]).

 Before requesting an [=authorization token=], a DASH client SHALL take the authorization service URL and add or replace the `kids` query string parameter containing a comma-separated list of `default_KID` values obtained from the MPD.
 This list SHALL contain every `default_KID` for which proof of authorization is requested from this authorization service (i.e. every distinct `default_KID` for which the same URL was specified in `dashif:authzurl`).
-This modified URL, containing the `kids` query string parameter, will be used for the [=authorization token=] request.

-To request an [=authorization token=], a DASH client SHALL make an HTTP GET request to this URL, attaching to the request any standard contextual information used by the underlying platform and allowed by active security policy (e.g. any active HTTP cookies).
-This data can be used by the authorization service to identify the user and assess the rights of the user.
+To request an [=authorization token=], a DASH client SHALL make an HTTP GET request to this modified URL, attaching to the request any standard contextual information used by the underlying platform and allowed by active security policy (e.g. HTTP cookies).
+This data can be used by the authorization service to identify the user and assess their access rights.

-Note: For DASH clients operating on a web browser platform, effective use of the authorization service may require the authorization service to exist on the same origin as the website hosting the DASH client in order to permit session cookies to be used.
+Note: For DASH clients operating on the web platform, effective use of the authorization service may require the authorization service to exist on the same origin as the website hosting the DASH client in order to share the session cookies.

 If the HTTP response status code indicates a successful result and `Content-Type: text/plain`, the HTTP response body is the authorization token.